-From night owls to stressed out parents, millions of people around the world suffer from insomnia.
-With 30-35% of adults in the United States showing symptoms of insomnia, experts are calling insomnia an, “epidemic.“
+From night owls to stressed-out parents, millions of people worldwide suffer from insomnia.
+With 30-35% of adults in the United States showing symptoms of insomnia, experts are calling insomnia an “epidemic.“

-With supporting medical research and mountains of testimonials, cannabis-derived CBD has proven to be effective in improving symptoms of insomnia.
+With supporting medical research and mountains of testimonials, cannabis-derived CBD has proven to be effective in improving insomnia symptoms.

 Because of this unique benefit, some are now faced with an ironic concern:

 “If CBD helps you fall asleep, does CBD make you sleepy?
 If it does, will it affect my mindset if used during the day?”

 To the average person, it’s easy to assume CBD would make you sleepy, especially if you’re familiar with the powerful sedative effects of using marijuana or THC.

 After all, how could CBD help alleviate sleeping disorders like insomnia without making the user sleepy?